They give flavor to many sauces, salad dressings, marinades, drinks, and desserts, and they are also a good source of vitamin C.

-In 1747, James Lind found that lemons and oranges were extremely effective at treating the disease; we now know that scurvy is caused by vitamin C deficiency from months at sea without any fresh produce.
+In 1747, James Lind found that lemons and oranges were extremely effective at treating the disease, which was common among sailors.

 Contents of this article:

-According to the American Heart Association, eating higher amounts of citrus fruits may lower ischemic stroke risk for women.
+According to the American Heart Association (AHA), citrus fruits may help lower the risk of ischemic stroke in women.

-Those who ate the highest amounts of citrus had a 19 percent lower risk of ischemic stroke than women who consumed the least.
-The study used data from 69,622 women over 14 years.
+A study of data from nearly 70,000 women over 14 years showed that those who ate the most citrus fruits had a 19 percent lower risk of ischemic stroke than women who consumed the least.

 "Studies have shown higher fruit, vegetable, and specifically vitamin C intake is associated with reduced stroke risk. [...]
 Flavonoids [present in certain fruits and vegetable] are thought to provide some of that protection through several mechanisms, including improved blood vessel function and an anti-inflammatory effect."